zmalatrax/starknet_security/README.md

 # StarkNet Security Challenges

-This repo contains my write-ups for the different challenges available at https://starknet-security-challenges.app.
+This repo contains my write-up for the different challenges available at https://starknet-security-challenges.app.

 ## Recap